haesleinhuepf/git-bob/readme.md

 # git-bob

-git-bob uses AI to answer Github-issues and review pull-requests.
+git-bob uses AI to solve Github-issues and review pull-requests.
+It runs inside the Github CI, no need to install anything on your computer.

 ![demo_fix_typos.png](docs/images/banner.png)